Growing Pumpkins in your home garden is a fun and easy crop to grow. But watch out, it takes a lot of space!

 There are 4 main types of pumpkins

 These are the traditional jack-o-lantern pumpkins used for Halloween carving!
 The flesh of these types of pumpkins is eatable but they are really not the best type to grow if you are looking to eat your pumpkins.
-The flesh on these carving pumpkins is stringier and less flavorful.
+The flesh on these carved pumpkins is stringier and less flavorful.
 But the seeds from carving pumpkins are delicious roasted and are VERY nutritious.

-These are the huge 300 pound giants you see grown for all the contests every fall.
+These are the huge 300-pound giants you see grown for all the contests every fall.
 They are very specialized to grow and take a lot of time and experience.
 But if you are looking for bragging rights in your neighborhood these are the plants you want to grow.

 Technically many of the funny shaped and colored pumpkins you see are squashes.
-But they are grown the same way and can give you some fun variety to your fall decorations.
+But they are grown the same way and can give you some fun variety for your fall decorations.
 Most of these varieties are also eatable and you may even like them better.

 Common Pests & Problems

-Pumpkins are troubled by cucumber beetles, squash bugs, squash vine borer and also powdery mildews.
+Pumpkins are troubled by cucumber beetles, squash bugs, squash vine borer, and also powdery mildews.
 There are also some viral and bacterial wilt diseases that can affect pumpkins but these are less common.

 Dealing with the pests is usually just a matter of vigilance.
 You need to keep an eye on your plants, inspecting the leaves often looking for both damage and egg clusters.
 The photo above is a shot of an egg cluster for squash bugs.
 Look for these and remove and destroy that section of the leaf.
 Adult bugs can be sprayed, but they are pretty tough and usually traps (or paying the neighborhood kids to catch and squash them) is just as effective.

 I hope this article encourages you to start growing pumpkins.
 I love having them in our garden and grow at least one hill each year, even now that we don’t have little kids around.
 There is just something satisfying about seeing those large leaves and sprawling plants in my garden.
-And it’s fun to peak beneath the canopy of leaves and find those growing pumpkins all around the garden!
+And it’s fun to peek beneath the canopy of leaves and find those growing pumpkins all around the garden!